Films and Media at the LAC

 As UH has not made a statement of official policy when it comes to the use of copyrighted video in Blackboard for online courses, the LAC gives the following recommendations:

 - If possible, select films for your course that are available on Kanopy, the streaming film service provided through UH Libraries (see below for more information about Kanopy).
 Kanopy films can be linked to in your Blackboard course, as well as screened in your classroom.
 The collection contains many foreign language films, including much of the Criterion Collection.
 You can also put in requests for films that are not currently available.

-- If the film is available for streaming, rent, or purchase on a commercial site like Amazon, Netflix, or Hulu, require students to purchase a subscription for the duration of the course or to rent/buy the film.
+- If the film is available for streaming, rent, or purchase on a commercial site like Amazon, Netflix, Hulu, or FilmStruck, require students to purchase a subscription for the duration of the course or to rent/buy the film.
 Include this as part of the required course materials.
 For students who can come to campus, the LAC has Amazon Prime and Netflix subscriptions that can be accessed in our Silent Media Room (see below for more information on Netflix & Amazon Prime).
 The LAC can acquire subscriptions to other streaming services upon request.

 - If the film has a digital streaming purchase option, request that from the LAC.
 This is becoming more common for independent documentary films and may or may not have a time limit (for an example, see the documentaries at New Day Digital).